Vantiq/vantiq-sdk-micro/README.md

 the latter first builds the library and then runs the CUnit tests.

-At present we lack the ability cross compile / test the code on the targetted "micro" environemnts.
+At present we lack the ability cross compile / test the code on the targeted "micro" environemnts.
 We expect we will work with the field to address issues arising as the SDK sees use.

 ### Build Dependencies